-The process involved defining a total of 18 time sub-intervals (Figure 3) around the four known global event times, namely the impact into WTC1 at 8:47am (T1), the impact into WTC2 at 9:03am (T6), the collapse of WTC2 at 9:59am (T12) and the collapse of WTC1 at 10:28am (T18).
-As an example of this process, consider the time span between T1 and T6.
-This was divided into four sub-intervals with T3 being the sub-interval "Between T1 and T6" i.e. 08:47 < event time < 09:03, while sub-interval T2 is "Closer to T1 than T6" i.e. 08:47 < event time < 08:55 and sub-interval T5 is "Shortly before T6" i.e. 09:02 < event time < 09:03.
+The process involved defining a total of 19 time sub-intervals around the four known global event times, namely the impact into WTC1 at 8:47am (T2), the impact into WTC2 at 9:03am (T7), the collapse of WTC2 at 9:59am (T13) and the collapse of WTC1 at 10:28am (T19).
 The process of estimating the time when an event occurred involved the analyst reading the interview transcript and from the evidence provided determining which time sub-interval best captured the event time.
 The contextual information expands upon the identified experiences and puts them into context by providing the where, when, and why the experiences occurred, who the participant interacted with during the experience and how, whether the experiences occurred while the participant was part of a group or acting alone, etc.

 Before the experience can be coded into the database it must first be identified.
-This is achieved by identifying relevant experiences in the interview transcripts which form a Behavioural Pattern (BP).
-BPs are chunks of text which contain experience and corresponding contextual data.
+This is achieved by editing the interview transcripts into Behavioural Patterns (BP).
+BPs are chunks of transcript text which contain experience and corresponding contextual data.
 Once a BP is identified the relevant experience codes and contextual information relating to the experience are determined and coded into the database, along with the actual BP and its location within the transcript.
 A BP can have several mutually exclusive experience categories attached.
 The following chunk of text represents a BP: